PC speaker: Pulse-width modulation

 The PC speaker is normally meant to reproduce a square wave via only 2 levels of output (two voltage levels, typically 0 V and 5 V), driven by channel 2 of the Intel 8253 (PC, XT) or 8254 (AT and later) Programmable Interval Timer operating in mode three (square wave signal).
 The speaker hardware itself is directly accessible via PC I/O port 61H (61 hexadecimal) via bit 1 and can be physically manipulated for 2 levels of output (i.e. 1-bit sound).
 However, by carefully timing a short pulse (i.e. going from one output level to the other and then back to the first), and by relying on the speaker's physical filtering properties (limited frequency response, self-inductance, etc.), it is possible to drive the speaker to various intermediate output levels, functioning as a crude digital-to-analog converter.
 This technique is called pulse-width modulation (PWM) and allows approximate playback of PCM audio.
 (A more refined version of this technique is used in class D audio amplifiers.)

-With the PC speaker this method achieves limited quality playback, but a commercial solution named RealSound used it to provide improved sound on several games.
+With the PC speaker this method achieves limited quality playback.
+Nevertheless, a commercial solution named RealSound used it to provide impressive-for-its-time sound on several games.

 Obtaining a high fidelity sound output using this technique requires a switching frequency much higher than the audio frequencies meant to be reproduced (typically with a ratio of 10:1 or more), and the output voltage to be bipolar, in order to make better use of the output devices' dynamic range and power.
-On the PC speaker, however, the output voltage is either zero or TTL level (unipolar).
+On the PC speaker, however, the output voltage is either zero or at a Transistor-Transistor Logic (TTL) level (unipolar).

 The quality depends on a trade-off between the PWM carrier frequency (effective sample rate) and the number of output levels (effective bit depth).
 The clock rate of the PC's programmable interval timer which drives the speaker is fixed at 1,193,180 Hz, and the product of the audio sample rate times the maximum DAC value must equal this.

 Typically, a 6-bit DAC with a maximum value of 63 is used at a sample rate of 18,939.4 Hz, producing poor but recognizable audio.

 The audio fidelity of this technique is further decreased by the lack of a properly sized dynamic loudspeaker, specially in modern machines and particularly laptops that use a tiny moving-iron speaker (often confused with piezoelectric).
 The reason for this is that PWM-produced audio requires a low-pass filter before the final output in order to suppress switching noise and high harmonics.
 A normal dynamic loudspeaker does this naturally, but the tiny metal diaphragm of the moving-iron speaker will let much switching noise pass, as will many direct couplings (though there are exceptions to this, e.g. filtered "speaker in" ports on some motherboards and sound cards).

 This use of the PC speaker for complex audio output became less common with the introduction of Sound Blaster and other sound cards.